Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Operating UAS over correctional facility (§ 719.9)
+Drone over a correctional facility (Iowa Code § 719.9)

 ClassificationClass D Felony